 Understanding the Benefits and Risks of Dental Implants

 Like all surgical procedures, dental implant surgery has certain benefits and risks.
 However, long-term side effects are unlikely.
-This is especially true when you receive treatment from an experienced practitioner, like Dr. Joe McIntyre or Dr. Dan Whiting.
+This is especially true when you receive treatment from an experienced practitioner, like Dr. Joe McIntyre, Dr. Dan Whiting, or Dr. Bryant Ash.
 We can help you fully understand the benefits and risks of dental implants during a consultation at our Bridgewater, VA, office.
 At Smiles for Life Dental Care, we offer highly personalized care, and we use the latest treatment techniques.
 In this way, we can minimize your risk and ensure that you enjoy the many benefits of dental implants, including durability, stability, and preserved jawbone health.

 Benefits of Dental Implants

 Dental implants actually mimic the function of your tooth roots.
 Because of this effect, they have a number of important benefits that no other type of restoration can provide.
 First, with implants, your crown, bridge, or denture will never slip out of place.
 In turn, you will enjoy completely restored oral function, and you will not face any dietary restrictions.
 Your speech will also be clear and precise, and you will not have to worry that your prosthetic will move around in your mouth.

 Implants have another unparalleled benefit: they are the only type of restoration that can prevent jawbone recession.
 Healthy dental roots send regenerative signals to your jaw.
 When you are missing teeth, your jaw no longer receives this stimulation, and the bone will start to recede.
 In turn, you could experience further tooth loss, and the shape of your face could change dramatically.
 Because implants replace your dental roots, they will also send out the same restorative signals, protecting your overall dental health and preserving your facial structure.